romanz/amodem/doc/README-SSH.md

              This option is intended for situations where ssh-agent offers many different identities.
              The default is “no”.

-If you are failing to connect, try running:
+If you are failing to connect, save your public key using:

-    $ trezor-agent -vv user@host -- ssh -vv -oIdentitiesOnly=no user@host
+	$ trezor-agent -vv foobar@hostname.com > ~/.ssh/hostname.pub

+And add the following lines to `~/.ssh/config` (providing the public key explicitly to SSH):

+	Host hostname.com
+		User foobar
+		IdentityFile ~/.ssh/hostname.pub